sooriyaarachchi/pybites.github.io-src/content/codechallenge43.md

 3 conditions need to be met though:

-1. ~~There must be at least 5 PRs submitted for this challenge (excluding Bob/Julian), otherwise it is not a competition.~~ - update: nah ... bots are cool, specially in Python + PR'd to PyBites, the more the merrier, but the best submission gets the book, regardless the number of PRs :)
+1. <del>There must be at least 5 PRs submitted for this challenge (excluding Bob/Julian), otherwise it is not a competition.</del> - update: nah ... bots are cool, specially in Python + PR'd to PyBites, the more the merrier, but the best submission gets the book, regardless the number of PRs :)

 2. It must be your own code which you developed during this challenge, be cool, no shortcuts.